A uniform model for Kirillov-Reshetikhin crystals II. Alcove model, path model, and P=X: Abstract

 \section{Abstract}

 We establish the equality of the specialization $P_\lambda(x;q,0)$ of the Macdonald polynomial at $t=0$ with the graded character $X_\la(x;q)$ of a tensor product of ``single-column'' Kirillov-Reshetikhin (KR) modules for untwisted affine Lie algebras.
 This is achieved by constructing two uniform combinatorial models for the crystals associated with the mentioned tensor products: the quantum alcove model (which is naturally associated to Macdonald polynomials), and the quantum Lakshmibai-Seshadri path model.
 We provide an explicit affine crystal isomorphism between the two models, and realize the energy function in both models.
+In particular, this gives the first proof of the positivity of the $t = 0$ limit of the symmetric Macdonald polynomial in the untwisted and non-simply-laced cases, when it is expressed as a linear combination of the irreducible characters for a finite-dimensional simple Lie subalgebra, as well as a representation-theoretic meaning of the coefficients in this expression in terms of degree functions.